e-tamas/e-tamas/README.md

 ### About Me

-Hello, I'm Ervin, a passionate Full Stack Developer from Hungary, with a keen interest in learning and exploring new technologies.
+Hello, I'm Ervin, a Full Stack Developer from Hungary, with a keen interest in learning and exploring new technologies.

 I’ve had the pleasure of working on diverse projects that have honed my skills and expanded my horizons.
 I go for the challenge of tackling complex problems and finding innovative and efficient solutions.
 I've had the opportunity to work on a diverse range of projects, from building web applications to developing APIs.